titanml/helm-charts/charts/model-orchestra/README.md

 See the `server_config` section of the config file [here](https://docs.titanml.co/apis/launch_parameters) for available parameters (note the snake_case settings for the container itself, vs. camelCase here)
 #### Applications

-In order to make models available through the controller gateway, add a stanza to the `application` settings, under an application name.
+In order to make models available through the gateway gateway, add a stanza to the `application` settings, under an application name.
 For example:

 ```yaml
 applications: